-Norman Mine is a performance artist whose versatile approach amplifies the problematic affairs of society, whilst on pulse treatment.
+Norman Mine is a performance artist whose versatile approach amplifies the problematic affairs of society and and the norm of new - modern behaviour.
 He is a master of site specific art.

 Replacing formal translation with absurd gestures Susan Merrick explores themes of social relations through performance and socially engaged practice.